 This classroom building is used primarily by the nursing department.
 Named after Leonie Soubirou, the first director of the School of Missionary Medicine, which eventually became the Department of Nursing.
 Built in 1976.

 This residence hall serves both men and women.
 It was built in 1966.
 Named after Biola co-founder Lyman Stewart.

 Student Union Building

 This academic building features offices, classrooms and Sutherland Auditorium.
-It houses the English, modern languages, philosophy, history, government and social science departments.
+It houses the School of Education and the Division of Student Success.
 Built in 1958, it was the first academic building completed on the La Mirada campus.
 Named after Sam Sutherland, Biola's fifth president.